Bukola Saraki: Governor of Kwara State

-Senator
+As senator

 In 2011, after the completion of his two term tenure as Governor of Kwara State, Saraki ran for Senator representing the Kwara Central Senatorial District.
 He won, succeeding his sister, Gbemisola Saraki-Forowa.
 He was appointed as the Chairman of the Senate Committee on Environment and Ecology and is also a member of the Senate Committee on Capital Markets and Finance.
 Senator Saraki has campaigned extensively on health, food security, education and the environment - arguing for strengthened laws on the clean up of oil spills.
-In 2010, Saraki intervened in the lead poisoning crisis in Zamfara State in 2010.
+In 2010, Saraki intervened in the lead poisoning crisis in Zamfara State.

 Saraki pushed a motion in the Senate to end the fuel subsidy regime in Nigeria, which has been an excessive waste of the country's national resources.
 Other motions and private member bills he has sponsored include the National Oil Spill Detection and Response Agency Amendment Bill 2012, the Gas Flaring Prohibition Bill 2012 and the Climate Change Commission Bill 2013.
 In 2013, Saraki established GLOBE Nigeria as an affiliate of the Global Legislators Organisation for a Balanced Environment (GLOBE International), establishing a platform for legislators to advance environmental and sustainable development laws in Nigeria.
 He currently serves as GLOBE Nigeria's president.
 Saraki has also spoken and campaigned internationally on issues such as better governance, deforestation and economic development.